Barcelona can now register Torres after Umtiti signs new contract until 2026 on reduced salary

 Providing Torres' registration goes through without a hitch, he could be in line to make his Barcelona debut in the next 10 days.

-The Spain international posted a positve Covid-19 test last week and is currently in quarantine, meaning Wednesday's Supercopa de Espana semi-final clash with arch-rivals Real Madrid may come too soon.
+The Spain international posted a positive Covid-19 test last week and is currently in quarantine, meaning Wednesday's Supercopa de Espana semi-final clash with arch-rivals Real Madrid will come too soon.

-If Torres is unavailable for that fixture, he will likely take his bow in Barca's Copa del Rey round of 16 tie against Athletic Club on January 19 instead.
+With Torres unavailable for that fixture, he will likely take his bow in Barca's Copa del Rey round of 16 tie against Athletic Club on January 19 instead.

 Umtiti's Barca career continues